Monty9120/generate-test-senior-qa/README.md

 - Coverage of edge cases such as international phone numbers or leap-year DOBs.

 ## How to Submit
-Please provide us with a Github (or similar) URL for us to access the code.
+You can either:
+1. Submit via Github at a public URL which we can access
+2. Or just send back a compressed ZIP file of the completed work (without node_modules if possible!)

 **Spend NO MORE THAN 1 HOUR on this task** - don't worry if you don't hit all the requirements perfectly, this is to simply show you have some understanding of automated tests.